UltimaHoarder/UltimaScraper/README.md

 ## Running the app locally

-You need C Build Tools
+You need to install C++ Build Tools for the deephash module.

+(I'll probably end up using something else since this is an annoying requirement)

 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019